 Why do you need a professional?

-In short, you should always call a profession if your septic alarm is going off.
-SepTech’s 24/7 emergency response line always has technicians on standby, ready and waiting to speak with you about emergency scenarios.
+In short, you should always call a professional if your septic alarm is going off.
+SepTech’s 24/7 emergency response line always has technicians on standby, ready and waiting to speak with you about septic services & emergency scenarios.

 Our techs will be on the phone with you within minutes.
 Once you’re connected, they’ll walk you through some basic diagnostic questions, have you check on a few things if you’re able to, and even walk through some troubleshooting when appropriate.